matplotlib/matplotlib/doc/devel/contribute.rst

   - Items marked with ``@_api.deprecated`` or ``@_api.deprecate_privatize_attribute``
     are to be removed on expiry.
   - Items decorated with ``@_api.rename_parameter`` or ``@_api.make_keyword_only``
-    will have been updated at introduction.
+    will have been updated at introduction, and require no change now.
   - Items decorated with ``@_api.delete_parameter`` will need to be updated to the final signature, in the same way as the ``.py`` file signature is updated.
-    The entry in ``ci/mypy-stubtest-allowlist.txt`` should be removed.
+    The entry in :file:`ci/mypy-stubtest-allowlist.txt` should be removed.
-  - Any other entries in ``ci/mypy-stubtest-allowlist.txt`` under a versions deprecations should be double checked, as only ``delete_parameter`` should normally require that mechanism for deprecation.
+  - Any other entries in :file:`ci/mypy-stubtest-allowlist.txt` under a version's deprecations should be double checked, as only ``delete_parameter`` should normally require that mechanism for deprecation.
 For removed items that were not in the stub file, only deleting from the allowlist is required.